Virtual Hypnotherapy

 Why do hypnotists/mesmerists say the word sleep?
 They don't have to say sleep.
 In fact, you can stay wide awake which is explained in the next paragraph.
 Some hypnotists say the word sleep because we do it effortlessly every night and therefore it's the easiest word for our brains to accept and comply with.
 However, it isn't really sleep, but the moment before sleep when your body stops fidgeting and completely relaxes.
 You will still be able to hear everything going on around you and you will always be able to accept or reject any suggestion given to you.

-Wide awake hypnosis, which is what I quite often do in my psychotherapy sessions, is when the hypnotist, or mesmerist, gets the client to create visual tunnel vision as well as audible tunnel vision, as explained above, and instead of having them close their eyes with the word sleep, they stay wide awake and follow the therapist's suggestions.
-Once you have both tunnel visions, you are hypnotized, or more precisely, you are mesmerized.
-All that is left are the therapist's suggestions.
+Wide awake hypnosis, which is what I quite often do in my psychotherapy sessions, is when the hypnotist, or mesmerist, gets the client to create visual tunnel vision as well as audible tunnel vision, as explained above, and instead of having them close their eyes with the word sleep, they stay wide awake and follow the therapist's suggestions which will change you for the better.

 A brief history here.
 In the beginning, mesmerizing techniques, now mislabeled as hypnosis, were only used by medical doctors, especially during war times before the invention of morphine, which primarily calmed injured soldiers, put them into deeper REM sleep during unfortunate amputations, and also limited infections and quickened recovery.
 Many years later was when non-medical people used their very limited knowledge of mesmerism/hypnosis to create stage shows for entertainment purposes only, while leaving the true medical effectiveness of hypnosis to us real professionals.